LSBUSGP/AimAhead/README.md

 The steps for calculating the aim ahead are therefore:

 - turn the tank to face the target
-- project the target's movement vector onto the tank's right vector
+- find the dot product of the target's movement vector with our tank's right unit vector
 - use [Mathf.Asin](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Mathf.Asin.html) to calculate the relative angle
 - rotate the turret by this amount
 - fire!

-Note: if in calculating the value $\frac{o}{h}$ you end up with 1 or more, this means your projectile is not fast enough to hit the target.
-If you try to pass more than 1 or less than -1 to the [Mathf.Asin](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Mathf.Asin.html) function, you will get an exception.
-Also note: the value returned by the [Mathf.Asin](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Mathf.Asin.html) is the angle in radians.
+Note: the value returned by the [Mathf.Asin](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Mathf.Asin.html) is the angle in radians.
 You can use [Mathf.Rad2Deg](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Mathf.Rad2Deg.html) to convert it.